-If you are attending the Women's and Children's Hospital please review the following video and booklet.
+If you are attending the Women's and Children's Hospital please review the following booklet.

 Our women, families, children and young people have told us that all staff must T.U.N.E. in and connect with them during appointments, treatments, procedures and discharge planning.
 The "E" of tune is to "equally share decisions", which is known as shared decision-making.
 Sharing decision-making is something that happens right across the Health Network.